Finding a Top Financial Advisor Firm in Florida

 WE Family Offices

-Although this fee-only firm technically has no set account minimum, it does charge a base annual fee of $150,000 for its family office services.
+This fee-only firm charges a minimum base annual fee of $150,000 for its family office services.
 It should therefore come as no surprise that WE Family Offices only serves ultra-high-net-worth and high-net-worth individuals and their families.
 As a comparison, most other firms on this list also work with some combination of businesses, charitable organizations and retirement plans.

-At this firm you’ll find two of each of the following advisor certifications: certified financial planner (CFP), certified public accountant (CPA), chartered financial analyst (CFA) and chartered alternative investment analyst (CAIA).
-Notably, WE Family Offices charges performance-based fees if your portfolio exceeds projections.
+At this firm you’ll find advisor certifications such as certified financial planner (CFP), certified public accountant (CPA), chartered financial analyst (CFA), chartered alternative investment analyst (CAIA) and registered investment advisor (Series 65).
+WE Family Offices charges performance-based fees if your portfolio exceeds projections.

 WE Family Offices Background

 Holding company WE Family Offices Holdings, LLC owns this firm.
 It was founded in 2000.
-Managing partners Mel Lagomasino, Santiago Ulloa and Michael Zeuner have all been working in the financial services industry for several decades.
+Managing partners Santiago Ulloa, Maria Elena Lagomasino and Michael Zeuner have all been working in the financial services industry for several decades.

 Because this is a family office, all of its services are based around comprehensive financial planning and management.
 Its offerings encompass succession planning, investment manager selection, service provider selection and fee negotiation, investment transaction verification and asset and investment portfolio reporting.
 WE Family Offices avoids providing any type of legal, tax or accounting advice.